Blinken touts deeper U.S. engagement amid concern over 'aggressive' China | Law-Order

 - Country:

-During a visit to Indonesia, Blinken described the Indo-Pacific as the world's most dynamic region and said everyone had a stake in ensuring a status quo that was without coercion and intimidation, in a barely veiled reference to China.
+On a visit to Indonesia, Blinken called the Indo-Pacific the world's most dynamic region, where everyone had a stake in ensuring a status quo that was without coercion and intimidation, making a barely veiled reference to China.
 He said the United States, its allies, and some South China Sea claimants would push back against any unlawful action.

-China claims almost the entire South China Sea as its own, despite some overlapping claims with other coastal states and an international tribunal that ruled that China's vast claim has no legal basis.
+China claims almost the entire South China Sea as its own, despite some overlapping claims with other coastal states and a ruling by an international tribunal that its vast claim had no legal basis.
 Beijing has rejected the U.S. stance as interference from an outside power that could threaten Asia's stability.
-China's foreign ministry had no immediate comment on Blinken's remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)